Posttraumatic Epilepsy Medication

 Medication Summary

-Early posttraumatic seizure (PTS) is treated with phenytoin, sodium valproate, or carbamazepine.
-In most cases, administering the medication via the intravenous (IV) route is desirable, as the patient is still in the recovery stage from the head injury; phenytoin is the drug of choice for IV administration.
+Early posttraumatic seizure (PTS) is treated with various antiepileptic drugs (AEDs).
+In most cases, administering the medication via the intravenous (IV) route is desirable, as the patient is still in the recovery stage from the head injury; phenytoin or fosphenytoin is the drug of choice for IV administration for acute seizures.

 No evidence suggests that antiepileptic drugs (AEDs) influence the incidence of late PTS; therefore, prophylaxis has no place in caring for patients with head injuries.
 However, AEDs are effective in patients who develop posttraumatic epilepsy (PTE).
 The main drugs used for PTE are valproate and carbamazepine.